Particular/docs.particular.net/transports/transactions.md

 In the example above the `TransactionScope` guarantees atomicity for the `OrderSaga`: consuming the incoming `StartOrder` message, storing `OrderSagaData` in RavenDB and sending the outgoing `VerifyPayment` message are _committed_ as one atomic operation.
 The saga data may not be immediately available for reading even though the incoming message has already been processed. `OrderSaga` is thus only _eventually consistent_.
 The `CompleteOrder` message needs to be [retried](/nservicebus/recoverability/) until RavenDB successfully returns an `OrderSagaData` instance.

+> [!NOTE]
-NOTE: This mode requires the selected storage to support participating in distributed transactions.
+> This mode requires the selected storage to support participating in distributed transactions.

 ### Transport transaction - Sends atomic with Receive